IshmaelRogers/Kuka-Arm/README.md

     <td>q7</td>
   </tr>
 </table>

+Here is an example of how to include an image in your writeup.

+![alt text][image1]

+#### Create individual transformation matrices about each joint.

+### a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.